rainerpm/CSAssignmentChecker/README.md

 * **x** exit the program.
 * **h** open web browser showing this page

+### Student Registration
+To register each student submits a text file with the assignment name **registerMe**.
+This file must contain the student's unique student number on line 1 and email address on line 2.

 ### Sending Emails or using the Clipboard
-* To associate an email address with a student manually edit the REGISTER.txt file in the class period folder and enter a student email as a 4th field for the student.
-* The program will give you options to use a saved set of comments or enter a new comment to be used in the mail or put on the clipboard.
-You can chooose from preset assignment specific comments (stored in the comments.txt file in the assignments folder) or global comments (stored in ASSIGNMENT_GROUPS/comments.txt)
+When sending an email or using the clipboard, you can choose to include a local (i.e. assignment specific) comment from the comments.txt file in the assignments folder or general comment from ASSIGNMENT_GROUPS/commentsLANGUAGE.txt.
+From the comment menu **Comment (g[#], l[#], o=one-time comment, n=no comment)?** choose **g** or **l** to open the global or local comment file in the text editor.
+Append a number to select one of the comments (e.g. **l2** selects **comment 2** from the local comments.txt).

 ### Batch Files
 The latestResults directory inside the class directory will contain a batch file for each student's last submission.
 If the submission compiled & ran the batch file will run diff and then offer to open the IDE and input data files.
 If the submission did not compile or run, instead of running diff, the batch file will open the error file.